back-jond1992/front-end-katas/04-colours/colours.md

-# colours
+# Colours

-- boring css-colours / hex / rgb / **hsl**
+It's time to look at colours!
+CSS offers forward so many different ways in which we can add colour to our styling!
+It really is an endless adventure!

+This kata will require you to colour in some flags from around the world using the different colouring options available to us in CSS.
+You will be required to look up

+- web colours(generic colours available to us in CSS)
+- Hexidecimal colour codes
-- colour in flags using different colour codes
+- RGB colour codes

-- rotate hue

-- pride flag?

--
+- HSL colour codes